EthanNoble/GEDCOM-Parser/README.txt

 - Search for an individual by name individual = gedcomFileObject.searchIndividualById("[PERSON ID]")

-- There are more methods you can play with in the Parser class.
+- There are more methods you can play with in the GEDCOM class.
   I just wanted to give you starting place to see what this program can do.